huaminghuangtw/Evergreen-Notes/Permanent-Notes/What Success Means To Me.md

 > _“Success is not how high you have climbed, but how you make a positive difference to the world.” — Roy T. Bennett_

 > _“To laugh often and much: To win the respect of intelligent people and the affection of children, to earn the appreciation of honest critics and endure the betrayal of false friends; to appreciate beauty, to find the best in others, to leave the world a bit better whether by a healthy child, a garden patch, or a redeemed social condition; to know even one life has breathed easier because you lived.
 This is to have succeeded.” — Ralph Waldo Emerson_

+> _“To live content with small means.
+To seek elegance rather than luxury, and refinement rather than fashion.
+To be worthy not respectable, and wealthy not rich.
+To study hard, think quietly, talk gently, act frankly, to listen to stars, birds, babes, and sages with open heart, to bear all cheerfully, do all bravely, await occasions, hurry never.
+In a word, to let the spiritual, unbidden and unconscious, grow up through the common.
+This is to be my symphony.” — William Ellery Channing_

 > _[“Success is having everything you need and doing everything you want.
 It is not doing everything you need to have everything you want.” — Jacob Lund Fisker](https://earlyretirementextreme.com/manifesto.html)_